infinum/design-handbook/Resources/Glossary.md

 - **Tabular figures** - Tabular lining figures are the preferred style for columns of numbers, such as tables, price lists, financial data, and listings.
 Tabular affects the character spacing.
 Each glyph is equally wide and therefore convenient for tables, because you can compare the amounts vertically. *#design #typography*
 - **Text area** - an element which allows users to input text containing multiple lines.
 It is useful for creating a form field for visitors to leave comments or messages. *#design #dev #web #projects*
 - **Text box** - Alternatively referred to as a text field, a text box is a section or object on a page that allows a user to enter text.
 It can be one line text box and text area. *#design #dev #web #projects*
-- **Title Case** - Title case is any text, such as in a title or heading, where the first letter of major words are capitalized. *#design #typography*
+- **Title Case** - Title case is any title or heading text where the first letters of major words are capitalized. *#design #typography*
 - **Toast** - (blueprintjs) A toast is a lightweight, ephemeral notice from an application in direct response to a user's action.
 Toasts can be configured to appear at either the top or the bottom of an application window, and it is possible to have more than one toast onscreen at a time. *#design #web #projects*
 - **Top-up** - an additional or extra amount or payment that restores something to the level that is required.
 Often used in telecom projects. #design #projects
 - **Typeface** - A typeface is the design of lettering that can include variations, such as extra bold, bold, regular, light, italic, condensed, extended, etc. Each of these variations of the typeface is a font. *#design #typography*